isabella232/projects-data/hyperparameter_tuning/non_IID_setting/README.md

 If you want to kill every running jupyter notebooks: `pkill jupyter`

-#### Decentralized
+### Decentralized

 Check Python version with `python3 -V`.
-It must be version 3.6.
-X or 3.7.
-X. If not, see [here](https://unix.stackexchange.com/questions/410579/change-the-python3-default-version-in-ubuntu).
+It must be version 3.6.X, 3.7.X, or 3.8.X.
+If not, see [here](https://unix.stackexchange.com/questions/410579/change-the-python3-default-version-in-ubuntu).

 Run the script to install the decentralized virtual environment on the server: `./install_dec_env.sh`.
-It will install the environment and launh ` jupyter notebook ` in background on port 8890.
+It will install the environment and launch `jupyter notebook` in background on port 8890.

 To connect with the notebook on your own computer, do a ssh bridge like this: `ssh -N -f -L localhost:{LOCAL_PORT}:localhost:8890 {server_user}@{server_address}`.
-Then go to ` localhost:{LOCAL_PORT} ` on your browser.
+Then go to `localhost:{LOCAL_PORT}` on your browser.

-Requirements installed by the script : `pip, wheel, jupyterlab, ipywidgets, numpy, talos, pandas, matplotlib, tensorflow_datasets, tensorflow_federated==0.18.0`
+Requirements installed by the script: `pip, wheel, jupyterlab, ipywidgets, numpy, talos, pandas, matplotlib, tensorflow_datasets, tensorflow_federated==0.18.0`

-#### FedAvg
+### FedAvg

-##### CPU support
+#### CPU support

 Run the script to install the federated virtual environment on the server: `./install_fed_env.sh cpu`.
 It will install the environment and launch `jupyter notebook` in background on port 8891.